GTNews: Efficient funds management in a fragmented payments ecosystem

 Over the last couple of years, the exponential growth of online commerce and the corresponding explosion of payment technology have resulted in a fragmented market in which the efficient management of funds becomes a daily challenge for businesses of any size and industry.
 Advanced, modular technology creates a comprehensive solution for the resulting treasury challenges.

-The global non-cash transaction volume reached USD 358 billion in 2013, marking an increase of 7.6% over 2012 (cf. Capgemini and The Royal Bank of Scotland plc.
-(RBS): World Payments Report 2015).
+The global non-cash transaction volume reached USD 358 billion in 2013, marking an increase of 7.6% over 2012 (RBS: World Payments Report 2015).
 This coincides with an exponential growth of solutions and providers on the payments market.
 Not all segments of this market develop at the same speed and there are few solutions that cover more than one of them.

 Businesses drive the demand for fast, convenient, and secure solutions, as they strive to present competitive offers to their customers while at the same time incurring consistently high infrastructure costs.
 This causes severe challenges, as the efficient management of funds is made harder by a mass of solutions, interfaces, settlement approaches, and payment options that have to be integrated into everyday workflows.
 The fragmentation of the current market means, however, that there are no efficient and affordable solutions that cover the entire payments value chain and particularly the reconciliation of technological payment transactions and real funds movements.
 This impairs the overview over the cash flow and with it the optimization of working capital as well as time- and cost-efficient funds management.